 Essential Information and Questions to Address in Meeting:

-Can you help us figure out a way to collect data as written in our IRB Protocol?
+Can you help us figure out a way to collect data as written in our Grant and IRB Protocol?

-Current protocol requires that we…….

-Pay for all fees associated with having participants phone numbers transferred to the study iPhone which contains preloaded software for data collection purposes
+Data collection as outlined in the Grant requires:

+Use of our iPhone (pre-loaded with data collection software)

+Transfer of the participant’s number to our phone (so that they are using only this phone)

+Current IRB protocol includes the following under participant compensation:

+Allowing the participant to keep the iPhone if they successfully complete the study (valued at $99 based on our current iPhone costs)

-Pay for participant cell phone service during the duration of the study (3 months)
+Pay for participant cell phone service during the duration of the study (3 months) (estimated at $66/month based on our current service costs).

-Pay for all fees associated with transferring service back to participant’s original provider upon completion of the study, or allowing participant to stay with Verizon upon completion of the study under their own contract
+Pay for all fees associated with having participants phone numbers transferred to the study iPhone, and pay for all fees associated with transferring the number back to participant’s original provider upon completion of the study, or allowing participant to stay with Verizon upon completion of the study under their own contract.

 If No……..